 This document applies to all young people under 18 at the school.
 Anyone coming into contact with the children in our school or visiting the school site must abide by this policy.
 Everyone working at the school as a member of staff, or volunteer, has a duty to safeguard and protect our children.
 They must read this policy and sign to say they agree to work to it.
-Visitors to the school, including contractors, must read our safeguarding statement.
+Visitors to the school, including contractors, must read our safeguarding statement which is contained within our safeguarding leaflet, given to all visitors and new contractors and is available in the school entrance area.